2022 RNDS | Q&A and Closing Remarks

 October 9, 2022

 The last Q&A of the 2022 Rare Neuroimmune Disorders Symposium (RNDS) included a medical expert panel and closing remarks by Dr. Carlos Pardo.
+Please note that the information shared during this session is for informational purposes only and is not medical advice.

 PDF TRANSCRIPT